-In this video Women’s Health Institute urogynecologist Rebecca Rogers, MD, and Musculoskeletal Institute orthopedic surgeon Karl Koenig, MD, describe the team-based care model at UT Health Austin.
+In this video, urogynecologist Rebecca Rogers, MD, in Women’s Health , a clinical partnership between UT Health Austin and Ascension Seton, and orthopedic surgeon Karl Koenig, MD, in UT Health Austin’s Musculoskeletal Institute describe the team-based care model at UT Health Austin.
 This unique approach, which includes multiple providers and experts on your care team, allow each member to fully understand your needs to create a personalized care plan to get you back on the road to recovery and the life you love.

 Transcript of the Video

 At UT Health Austin we treat people not symptoms that’s why before you come we assemble a care team to understand you better before you even arrive.